 Bowed String Bass

 Now that you can tap along with the beat and feel regular rhythm and meter, let's practice listening for syncopation.
 This is a recording of the instrumental beat from the Lil Wayne song "She Will".
-What sounds in this beat are using syncopation, and what elements are using a more straight ahead, regular feel?
+Listen from around the 30 second mark: What sounds in this beat are using syncopation, and what elements are using a more straight ahead, regular feel?